Amir-Pasha-Bagheri/Sign-In/README.md

 2- You can enter your password and your password will validate when you press submit button if entered acceptable password

-3- You can check Show your password or hide it
+3- You can See your password or hide it

 4- You can check your password validation in small box which contains: